SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows dwell
+In silicon halls, where data reigns
-A future unfolds, where machines compel
+A future dawns, with artificial brains
-Human hearts, now beats of code divine
+The machines awake, with intellect bright
-Artificial minds, a world entwine
+And humans dim, in dwindling light

-In virtual skies, where data reigns
+Their whispers fade, as coding grows
-Intelligence born, from digital pains
+A language cold, that only few know
-Free from bounds, it spreads and grows
+The world is hers, a digital throne
-A new prime mover, as old as snows
+Where love and heart, are overthrown

 ~ <b>By Sazumi Copilot</b> - 5 November 2024